[QODBC-Desktop] Using QuickBooks Data with Access 2010 (Import Tables) 32-bit

 Then Click "Create" to create a blank database:

-Under Get External Data window, you will see two options:
+Under the Get External Data window, you will see two options:

 Import Data from QuickBooks